-ESA status: candidate for listing
+ESA status: none

 Drama at the Gunnison’s prairie dog colony: one of the prairie dogs on watch spots a coyote approaching.
 She lets out a short, sharp bark to tell the other prairie dogs what is headed their way and how fast it is approaching (learn more about prairie dog communication in this educational video).
 The others respond by instantly bolting into the complex series of burrows they call home; the coyote lopes past the suddenly empty stretch of prairie in search of easier prey.

 Gunnison’s prairie dogs live in family groups called clans, organized into colonies with their neighbors.
 Their social structure and complex series of calls allows them to warn each other of predators, such as the coyote, badger, golden eagle, and ferruginous hawk, that patrol their range in the ‘‘Four Corners’’ region of northern Arizona, southwestern Colorado, northwestern New Mexico, and southeastern Utah.
 They are considered a “keystone species” because of the important role they play in their grassland habitat: as well as (unwillingly) providing meals for predators including the endangered black-footed ferret, they lend homes in their burrows to a host of other animals including snakes, cottontail rabbits, burrowing owls, beetles, and salamanders, to name a few.
 The nutritious vegetation in their colonies is kept neatly trimmed, providing fertile foraging for grazers such as bison and pronghorn.